bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Delete Methods
-Delete one or more lines in a section.
+Delete one or more lines in a section?
 Throws error if a line does not exist.

 ```
 /cgi-bin/settings?delete=line
 ```

 ## File Api
-API shouold operate on the SD Card mount point only.
+API should operate on the SD Card mount point only.
 Anything outside of that should be prevented.
 Prevent malicious code by scrubbing paths and limiting file names.
 Keep it simple.

 ### Get Methods
 Only accepts simple globs with a single period.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.